Tirant lo Blanc (film): Plot

-In his first battle against the troops of Ottoman sultan Mehmed IV, Tirant scores a triumph, but he returns to the Byzantine court with a wound in one shoulder and with the Ottoman threat still looming over Constantinople.
+In his first battle against the troops of Ottoman sultan Mehmed II, Tirant scores a triumph, but he returns to the Byzantine court with a wound in one shoulder and with the Ottoman threat still looming over Constantinople.
 Pleasure-of-My-Life tries to consolidate Tirant's romance with the princess awakening Carmesina's desire for him.
 She tells the princess about a sensual dream in which Carmesina was involved with Tirant while Estefania was having sex with Diafebus.
 Meanwhile, the Placid Widow wants Tirant for herself, but he rebuffs her sexual advances.
 Estefania, now engaged to Diafebus, and Pleasure-of-My-Life let Tirant secretly enter Carmesina's bedchamber.
 The princess is half sleep and Tirant begins to caress her.
 When Carmesina becomes aware of Tirant's presence, she screams awakening the court.
 Tirant flees through a window of the tower with the help of a rope.
 The rope is too short and he is forced to jump from a great height breaking one of his legs.
 The next day, Tirant tries to hide what had occurred, simulating a fall from a horse, but he breaks his other leg and ends up bedridden.

 Meanwhile, the Empress begins an affair with Hippolytus, a young member of Tirant's entourage.
 The couple barely escapes being found together in bed by the emperor.
-An Ottoman emissary arrives at the Byzantine court to ask for Carmesina's hand in marriage for Mehmed IV.
-The Emperors asks for a day before he can gives his consent, but Carmesina takes matters on her own hands.
+An Ottoman emissary arrives at the Byzantine court to ask for Carmesina's hand in marriage for Mehmed.
+The Emperor asks for a day before he can gives his consent, but Carmesina takes matters on her own hands.
 In broad daylight, she goes to Tirant's tent and has sex with the bedridden hero.
 When Carmesina refuses to marry Mehmed because she has been with Tirant, war breaks out.
 In the decisive battle, Tirant kills the sultan, but he returns from the battlefields badly wounded and dies on the way back.
 Carmesina dies of grief.
 After the death of the emperor of Byzantium, Hippolytus marries the Empress and becomes the new ruler.
 Diafebus and Estefania sail away from Constantinople after Tirant's death.